raul23/search-ebooks/README.rst

   * The utilities mentioned in the **Search-backend** columns are used to extract the text before it is search on.
 However, ``.epub`` files must first be uncompressed by ``zipgrep`` since they are zipped HTML files.
-  * `Lucene`_ is not supported yet.
-But eventually, I will add support for `Lucene`_ as a search backend since it has "powerful indexing and search features, as well as spellchecking, hit highlighting and advanced analysis/tokenization capabilities".
+  * Eventually, I will add support for `Lucene`_ as a search backend since it has "powerful indexing and search features, as well as spellchecking, hit highlighting and advanced analysis/tokenization capabilities".

 |